 If you think that you have something that generates automatic user registration or similar threads.
 Then, you should scan WordPress plugins and themes for malware, but please remember that you should protect your blog files and details, and never share them online for any reason.

-If you need help for example, never share your error messages if they include details and information that can be used to access your site files and directories.
+If you need help, for example, never share your error messages if they include details and information that can be used to access your site files and directories.

 Please make sure to use the minimum spam protection plugins as possible.
 Just choose one or two as the maximum to avoid problems, some plugins won’t work together on the same website.
 As a result, you will risk your website and get the minimum protection instead of the best.

 Sometimes the good plugins will lose their features if other plugins work on the same task.
-A theme issue with many similar plugin functionalities will make your website slower than before, and even, it can stop the server work properly with a high level of HTTP request for the same task.
+A theme issue with many similar plugin functionalities will make your website slower than before, and even, it can stop the server work properly with a high level of an HTTP request for the same task.

 You need to protect your blog from many sources and not repeating the same thing many times.
 So, use the two above plugins and your website or blog will be in safety.